Cleaning Your Gutters So Rain Can Flow – 4 Tips To Help

 Cleaning your rain gutters is often one of the most hated home-owning chores.
-Most homeowners can’t even remember the last time they looked in their rain gutters.
+Most homeowners can’t remember the last time they looked in their rain gutters.
 Avoiding cleaning them, however, can be dangerous to your home.
-By letting debris build up in your rain gutters it makes it difficult for you gutters to work properly, causing water to drip out and leak on sidewalks (which can lead to slippery conditions in cold weather) and can eventually cause water damage to your roof, siding, and landscaping.
+By letting debris build up in your rain gutters, it makes it difficult for your gutters to work properly, causing water to drip out and leak on sidewalks (which can lead to slippery conditions in cold weather) and can eventually cause water damage to your roof, siding, and landscaping.

-Fortunately cleaning your rain gutters doesn’t have to be a difficult process.
+Fortunately, cleaning your rain gutters doesn’t have to be a difficult process.
 So grab your ladder and a garbage bag and try these 4 easy steps:

 1) Clean out large debris.
 The first step is to set up your ladder near a low point of your roof and start cleaning out large debris.
 Sticks, leaves, trash, and even the occasional toy if you’re a parent should all be cleaned out from the lowest point to the highest point.
 It’s a good idea to wear gloves to protect your hands from sharp sticks and gooey leaves.